+In this section we summarize and slightly reorganize known results on black hole entropy in Horndeski gravity, following in particular.
+Our purpose is to collect these formulas in a form adapted to the AdS/BCFT setting of this paper, rather than to present new derivations.
 As we know, the temperature and entropy of black holes with charges and angular momentum \cite{Feng:2015oea,Hajian:2020dcq,Feng:2015wvb} are not readily amenable to the usual techniques, such as holographic renormalization, for computing their entropy \cite{Santos:2024cvx}.
 Specially for a general covariant gravitational theory, where the Lagrangian \(\mathcal{L}^{{\cal Q}}_{H}\) depends on the spacetime metric \(g_{\mu\nu}\), the Riemann tensor \(R_{\mu\nu\alpha\beta}\), its covariant derivatives, the coupling between the kinetic term and the Einstein tensor as \(G^{\mu\nu}\nabla_\mu\phi\nabla_\nu\phi\), and second-order terms.
-In this section, we present the Wald entropy formula (\ref{W1}) and the Wald formalism (\ref{W2}), which are fundamental to guide the construction of the holographic renormalization scheme (\ref{W3}) to satisfy the first law of thermodynamics.
+In this section, we present the Wald entropy formula (\ref{W1}) and the Wald formalism (\ref{W2}), which are fundamental to guide the construction of the holographic renormalization scheme (\ref{W3}) to satisfy the first law of thermodynamics with boundary contributions (BCFT).